Marie-L1/BrainStation-Hackathon/README.md

 # BrainStation API Hackathon

-This is the first Hackathon for the BrainStation Software Engineering Bootcamp.
+This is our first Hackathon for the BrainStation Software Engineering Bootcamp.

 ## Demo Video